samialabed/method-name-prediction/README.md

 * `PATH_TO_CONFIG_FILE`: The model hyperparameters as json config file.
 Expected of config files are in the [configs directory](https://github.com/samialabed/method-name-prediction/tree/master/configs)
 * `[options]` can be any of the following:
   * `--trained-model-dir=DIR` where DIR is the path towards a previously trained model.
-  * `--use-same-input-dir=bool` if specified the evaluation/inference will use the exact same data used to train and validate the model intended to reproduce the same results.
+  * `--use-same-input-dir` if specified the evaluation/inference will use the exact same data used to train and validate the model intended to reproduce the same results.
   * `--help` to show help screen.
+  * `--debug` to intercept any failure and enable debugging, also output DEBUG logs to console.

 The model will create a directory in the trainied_models